riadath/obsidian_notes/owl/Response A.md

 - Add graphics for cards and perhaps animations.

 This would make a great project if you're looking to get more experience with Python and Pygame!

+Write a content rationale for the response.
+Here's what to consider:

+- The response only partially fulfills the user's request
+- The game does not work properly since this is a half-baked version of the game
+- The game does not have any feature for user input which makes the game unplayable
+- The response does mention the rules of the game in detail which is good.
+- The response also mentions all the shortcomings and mentions what the user needs to implement to complete the game.

+Write the rationale in 6-7 sentences.
+Write in paragraphs and don't use points. make it simple, clear and concise.